YavuzSametKan/modal-lib/README.md

-# Index Lib
+# Modal Lib

-**Index Lib** is a flexible, reusable modal component designed to simplify the integration of modals across various web projects.
+**Modal Lib** is a flexible, reusable modal component designed to simplify the integration of modals across various web projects.
 This component focuses on providing a customizable and lightweight modal solution that enhances user interaction and maintains consistent styling.

 ## Purpose